-comparison between profit maximization and wealth maximization
+profit maximization vs wealth maximization

-Profit Maximization vs. Wealth Maximization: Navigating Core Goals in Financial Management
+Profit Maximization vs Wealth Maximization: Navigating Core Goals in Financial Management

 Understanding Profit Maximization